 Under Florida’s personal injury liability law, you are not liable for another’s personal injuries—even if you caused the car accident—unless those injuries meet a certain medical threshold.
-If the injuries do not meet this threshold, then the injured person may not recover for the injuries themselves or the pain, suffering, mental anguish, or inconvenience experienced as the result of those injuries.
+If the injuries do not meet this threshold, then the injured person may not recover for their injuries, pain, suffering, mental anguish, or inconvenience experienced as the result of those injuries.
 Such thresholds are generally applicable only in no-fault states such as Florida, where drivers are required to carry $10,000 in personal injury coverage to pay for medical expenses that arise out of car accidents.
 This coverage is “primary” regardless of who is at fault for the accident.
 The no-fault insurer is required to cover all your medical expenses up to the limits of your selected policy, but it will also reimburse you for lost wages, travel expenses, and other out-of-pocket expenses, such as childcare for doctor’s appointments.
 Even if you do not have medical insurance, no-fault insurance will act in its place after a car accident.
 Unfortunately, the downfall of no-fault states is that your recovery for injuries is often limited, as Florida assumes much of your compensation will be covered by your no-fault policy.
 Because states with larger populations, such as Florida and New York,are inundated with personal injury claims from car accidents, the no-fault law is designed to reduce litigation by “guaranteeing” you some form of compensation regardless of who is at fault for the accident.
 As a result, if you wish to recover damages beyond mere economic damages (for example, medical bills, lost wages, and transportation expenses) your injury has to be serious enough to merit recovery for “pain and suffering.”

 The rule in Florida is not black and white, as the same injury may affect two people in very different ways.
-For example, if a triathlete experiences “whiplash” during an accident, the injury may not serious impair her or her daily activities of living for an extended period of time because the tendons in her neck are strong and will recover quickly with exercise.
+For example, if a triathlete experiences “whiplash” during an accident, the injury may not seriously impair her daily activities for an extended period of time because the tendons in her neck are strong and will recover quickly with exercise.
 In this case, the injuries she suffered in the accident might not push her over the threshold.
-However, if Tom, an 88-year-old man, suffers the exact same injury because his body is already in a weakened state, the added pain and inability to move freely as the result of the whiplash may seriously affect what little function he has left.
+However, if an 88-year-old man suffers the exact same injury, the pain and inability to move freely as the result of the whiplash may seriously affect what little function he has left.
 Because of the extremely different circumstances, the 88-year-old man may be able to recover for his pain and suffering.
 This same logic can be applied to many different threshold standard cases.
 One must look at all the aspects of a case in order to accurately make a judgement about whether or not an injury is serious, or whether it will impair a person’s life.